-Place of Service Codes: 02 (Telehealth Provided Other than in Patient's Home), 11 (Office), 12 (Home), 99 (Other Place of Service).
-Electronic Visit Verification?
-No
+Place of Service Codes: 02 (Telehealth Provided Other than in Patient's Home), 10 (Telehealth Provided in the Home) , 11 (Office), 12 (Home), 99 (Other Place of Service).

 Service Definition: Nutritional Consultation provides assistance to participants with an identified food allergy, food sensitivity, or a serious nutritional deficiency, which can include inadequate food and overeating.
 Nutritional Consultation assists the participant and/or their families and caregivers in developing a diet and planning meals that meet the participant's nutritional needs while avoiding any problem foods that have been identified by a physician.